- Planning for your Photography Workshop - January 27, 2020

-This art event was a bit different from your regular fair.
-It was paired on the same grounds as our local artisan community with open studio doors, allowing you to visit the artists at work.
-This would include mostly painters, sculptures and assemblage artists.
+This art event was a bit different from your regular art fair.
+This show was paired on the same grounds as our local artisan community with open studio doors, allowing you to visit the artists at work.
+This would include mostly painters, sculptures, and assemblage artists.

 Being a bit different from photography, seeing their works in progress provides a physical connection to the creative process, which has always been refreshing to me.

-In our digital photographic world, (where our eyes seldom are away from one sort of device, keyboards, touch pads and screens), photography is is now relegated to this realm for the most part and is not always brought to physical completion, in my opinion.
+In our digital photographic world, (where our eyes seldom are away from one sort of device, keyboards, touchpads, and screens), photography is now relegated to this realm for the most part and is not always brought to physical completion, in my opinion.

 We live in an amazing time, that allow us to print our photographs on many different substrates.
-From metal and wood panels, to canvas and contact vinyls and an amazing array of papers, the options seem limitless.
+From metal and wood panels to canvas and contact vinyl and an amazing array of papers, the options seem limitless.

 I always suggest printing a few of your best images from time to time.
-Leaving photographs stored in hard drives really doesn’t do them justice.
-I’ve heard it said, a photograph is not a photograph unless its printed in one form or another.
+Leaving photographs stored on hard drives really doesn’t do them justice.
+I’ve heard it said, a photograph is not a photograph unless it’s printed in one form or another.
 This closes the creative circle and provides a physical and emotional connection to one’s creative efforts.